Wick rotation derivation for weak values of the density and time-dependent density functional theory

 \section{Introduction}

-Symmetry has arguably been the most important concept for the formulation of fundamental laws in physics since the early 20th century \cite{Gross1996, Gazeau2018}.
-It is used in different forms not just in foundational physics, but also throughout applied research.
-While certain symmetries may or may not correspond to how nature works, it is often fruitful to push the bounds of certain observed symmetries in order to test hypotheses or view phenomena from a new perspective.
+Mathematical correspondences, sometimes called dualities, or, in more restricted cases, isomorphisms, can be important tools in the formulation of physics.
+They can allow a single system to be viewed in multiple ways, or, following the perspective of Butterfield \cite{Butterfield2021}, provide mappings between different subject matters.
+Such mathematical mappings have been used in different forms in both foundational physics and applied research both to test hypotheses and to view phenomena from new perspectives.

-Feynman used the symmetry between real time and fictitious imaginary time to express a model for superfluidity \cite{Feynman1953b}.
+Feynman used a correspondence between real time and fictitious imaginary time to express a model for superfluidity \cite{Feynman1953b}.
 Using a path integral approach for quantum statistical mechanics, he wrote the partition function for a single quantum particle of mass $m$ at a temperature $T$ in a potential $U({\bf r})$ as

 where $\beta = 1/k_BT$, $k_B$ is Boltzmann's constant and $\hbar$ is Planck's reduced constant.
-In equation (\ref{part1}), the position of the particle ${\bf r}$ is parametrized in $s$, so that the path integral explores thermal ``trajectories'' in the 4D space of position and inverse thermal energy.
-Feynman obtained this path integral expression by noting the symmetry between inverse temperature and time: the quantum partition function is the Wick rotation of the quantum dynamics, that is, replacing $s=it/\hbar$ with $s=1/k_BT$ in the path integral expression for the dynamics yields the partition function for the particle given by (\ref{part1}).
+In equation (\ref{part1}), the position of the particle ${\bf r}$ is parametrized in $s$, so that the functional integral over paths denoted by $\mathcal{D} {\bf r}$ explores thermal ``trajectories'' in the space of position and inverse thermal energy.
+Feynman obtained this path integral expression by noting the correspondence between inverse temperature and time: the quantum partition function is the Wick rotation of the quantum dynamics, that is, replacing $s=it/\hbar$ with $s=1/k_BT$ in the path integral expression for the dynamics yields the partition function for the particle given by (\ref{part1}).
 Due to this replacement, (\ref{part1}) is often called an ``imaginary time'' formalism for quantum statistical mechanics \cite{Videla2023}.
-To complete this mapping, one should notice that, unlike the path integral for the dynamics, imaginary time trajectories must begin and end at the same spatial location ${\bf r}$, as denoted by the subscript and superscript on the path integral in equation (\ref{part1}).
-For this reason one can refer to the fictitious thermal dimension as ``cyclic imaginary time'', and it is closely connected with thermal quantum field theory and the Matsubara imaginary time \cite{Vitiello2011}
+To complete this mapping, one should notice that, unlike the path integral for the dynamics, imaginary time trajectories must begin and end at the same spatial location ${\bf r}_0$, as denoted by the limits on the path integral in equation (\ref{part1}).
+For this reason one can refer to the fictitious thermal dimension as ``cyclic imaginary time''.